onqtam/headjack/docs/why/7_REPUTATION.md

 "Backchannel references as a service - Pay money, get a reference.
 Give a reference, get paid (as long as your reference is desired) If you're seeking a reference, you only pay if we find you someone you want to talk to"
 ^^ this but with ZK

-We need to be able to bet on anything (DO WE?)
-> "Where can I purchase a futures contract on the number of patent citations a physics paper will have in 5 years?" - [Daniel Gross](https://twitter.com/danielgross/status/1684209771895726081)

 > "The highest status people in human history are those that asked for nothing and gave everything." - [Naval Ravikant](https://twitter.com/naval/status/1332457855245434880)
 The only measure of life is how much you’ve given https://x.com/KirilovVik/status/1921637558687006787

-> "As Nassim Taleb puts it in his book Antifragile, anything done with the explicit intent to improve one’s status likely won’t improve one’s status.
-Status is a very specific game: any time you think about the game, you lose.
-After all, the most respected people achieved their status as a byproduct of altruism, honor, and integrity." - [Truth, Status, and Tribes, by Erik Torenberg](https://eriktorenberg.substack.com/p/truth-status-and-tribes#:~:text=As%20Nassim%20Taleb,honor%2C%20and%20integrity.)